DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/lazy-loading.md

 ## Basic Setup

-This feature works only in [controlled mode](controlled-and-uncontrolled-modes.md).
+This feature functions only in [controlled mode](controlled-and-uncontrolled-modes.md).

 Grid rows are loaded in pages.
-The Grid maintains the visible, the previous, and the next page.
-The number of rows in each page is specified in the `pageSize` property.
-The less the `pageSize` is, the more frequently the Grid requests rows.
+The Grid maintains only three pages at a time: the visible page and two neighboring pages.
+The number of rows on each page is specified by the `pageSize` property.
+The smaller the `pageSize` is, the more frequently the Grid requests rows.
 The total number of rows in the data set is specified in the `totalRowCount` property.

 Lazy loading is initiated by the `getRows` function that accepts the `skip` and `take` parameters.
 They specify how many rows to skip from the start of the data set and how many rows to load.

 The `loading` property should indicate whether there is an active request.
 Once the request is completed, pass the loaded rows to the `Grid` plugin's `rows` property.
-In addition, pass the `skip` value to the `VirtualTableState` plugin's `skip` property so that the Grid can understand where to start rendering the rows.
+In addition, pass the `skip` value to the `VirtualTableState` plugin's `skip` property, so that the Grid can understand where to begin rendering rows.

 .embedded-demo({ "path": "grid-lazy-loading/remote-data-basic", "showThemeSelector": true })